 Using other chemicals on stone: Metaclear is primarily designed for the removal of fungal metabolites on render.
 One of the active ingredients – sodium hypochlorite – will have some cleaning effects on paving stones.
 However no chemical will dissolve the cortex and some remaining marks are to be expected.

 Oxiclear for brown marks: It is imperative to test the compatibility of the acidic gel on alkali stone before the start.
 If rust marks are present on an alkali stone acids cannot be used.
-Oozeclear will be the next fall back option for small work.
-If unpractical a vigorous brushing with Oleoclear or a strong TFR will be -imperfect as it is – the last option.
+Thioglycolic acid will be the next fall back option for small work.
+If unpractical a vigorous brushing with a strong TFR will be -imperfect as it is – the last option.